 - Is that Eva Mendes in "Se A Vida É"?

-Similarly, several fans have identified American actress and "supermodel" Eva Mendes as appearing "pre-fame" in the "Se A Vida É" video.
-Again, there's a strong resemblance (the lovely dark-haired young woman who is seen for a moment adjusting her top), so it's a distinct possibility.
-And various websites have reported her presence in the video as a fact, stemming from her work at the time as an aspiring model and actress.
+Various fans have identified American actress/supermodel Eva Mendes as appearing pre-fame in the "Se A Vida É" video.
+There's certainly a strong resemblance (the lovely dark-haired young woman who is seen for a moment adjusting her top), so it's a distinct possibility.
+Various websites have reported her presence in the video as a fact, stemming from her work at the time as an aspiring model and actress.
 Nevertheless, I have yet to see any absolute confirmation.

 and two notable "nonappearances":

 - Geena Davis not appearing in "It's a Sin"

 A widespread Internet rumor, replicated on various sites, holds that this famous American actress (Tootsie, Beetlejuice, Thelma & Louise, A League of Their Own, etc.), appears in this video.
 The only female roles are three of the Seven Deadly Sins: Gluttony, Lust, and Pride—the latter traditionally considered the most dangerous sin of all.
 Indeed, some of those Internet citations have placed Davis in the role of Pride.
 But the actresses credited as portraying those three sins are, respectively, Naomi Gryn, Amanda Metro, and Paola Pieroni.
 Further confusing the matter is the fact that, in the audio commentary track of the PopArt DVD, Neil identifies "Pride" as Margi Clarke (see #3 above).
 But Neil is mistaken on this point.
 In fact, the woman who played Gluttony, Naomi Gryn, also served as Derek Jarman's casting director for the video shoot, and she has confirmed that she herself, Metro, and Pieroni indeed performed as those three sins.
 In short, Geena Davis is not in the "It's a Sin" video.

 - Tiffany not appearing in "Heart"